 Zika is a virus spread by the Aedes mosquito.
-It can also be transmitted sexually or from a pregnant woman to her baby.
-Most people who get the virus will not have symptoms.
-Others may experience mild fever, rash, red eyes, and joint or muscle pain.
-These often subside within a week.
+It can also be transmitted sexually or from a pregnant person to their baby.
+Most infected people will not have symptoms.
+Others may experience mild fever, rash, red eyes and joint or muscle pain.
+Symptoms often subside within a week.

 Zika infection during pregnancy can lead to serious birth defects.
-No vaccine prevents the virus, and no medication cures it.
-Pregnant women should avoid travel to areas with Zika.
+No vaccine prevents the virus and no medication cures it.
+Pregnant people should not travel to areas where Zika outbreaks are occurring.
 They should also avoid unprotected sex with potentially infected partners.

 The mosquitoes known to carry Zika are not found in Washington.
 Learn more about Zika-affected areas.

-Patients who will be traveling to Zika-affected areas should take precautions to avoid mosquito bites.
+Patients who will travel to Zika-affected areas should take precautions to avoid mosquito bites.
 Learn more.

-Patients who are pregnant or planning pregnancy should not travel to Zika-affected areas.
-If a pregnant woman must travel to one of these areas, the provider counsel her to strictly follow steps to avoid mosquito bites and prevent sexual transmission of Zika during and after the trip.
+Patients who are pregnant or planning pregnancy should not travel to areas where Zika outbreaks are occurring.
+If a pregnant person must travel to one of these areas, they must strictly follow these steps during and after the trip to avoid mosquito bites and prevent sexual transmission.

-If a pregnant woman’s partner had a possible Zika virus exposure, CDC recommends pregnant couples use condoms or abstain from sex for the entire pregnancy.
+If a pregnant person’s partner was possibly exposed to Zika, CDC recommends pregnant couples use condoms or abstain from sex for the entire pregnancy.

-Non-pregnant couples with a partner who traveled to an area with risk of Zika can follow the designated timeframes below to minimize their risk for sexual transmission of Zika virus.
+Non-pregnant couples with a partner who traveled to an area where a Zika outbreak was occurring can follow the guidelines below to minimize their risk for sexual transmission.